 What are stinging insects?

-Stinging insects are pests like hornets, wasps, cicada killers, and scorpions that use a stinger in self-defense or to hunt.
+Stinging insects are pests like hornets, wasps, cicada killers, and scorpions that use a stinger in self-defense or to hunt, making them something Oklahoma residents should watch out for.
 While there are many species, you can group them into various categories.

 Hornets generally look the same with some minor variation.
 For example, the bald-faced hornet looks much like the yellow jacket except for their whitish-colored facial features.
 Some hornets grow up to about one and one-half of an inch long.